yuanzy97/AuxHVDC/README.md

 # AuxHVDC
-The user-defined framework of the auxiliary control of HVDC in PSSE
+The user-defined framework of the auxiliary control of HVDC in PSSE and PSLF